mkopec/psb_status/README.md

 ### Desktop / Workstation

-In general, enthusiast / DIY boards will not have PSB, as fusing to the CPU would destroy the secondhand CPU market.
+In general, enthusiast / DIY boards will not have PSB, as fusing the CPU renders it permanently bound to the board.
 However, some vendors do decide to use it, so it's worthwhile to keep a list of them.

 | Make | Model | Status |
 | --- | --- | --- |